sakilk130/50-days-of-javascript/README.md

 ## Day 45 - Wikipedia Search

 This is a simple Wikipedia search app.
 It uses the Wikipedia API to get the search results and display it on the page.

+## Day 46 - Lyrics Search

+This is a simple lyrics search app.
+It uses the [lyrics.ovh](https://lyrics.ovh) API to fetch the lyrics of the song.